aopell/SchoologyPlus/README.md

 # Bug Reports and Feature Requests
 Please submit bugs and feature requests using [Github issues](https://github.com/aopell/SchoologyPlus/issues/new).
 Use an informative title and a clear description of your issue or request.
 For bugs, please provide **steps to reproduce** and **screenshots** of the issue if applicable.
 You can submit an issue ticket at any time by clicking the "Submit Feedback" link in the footer of the settings page.

+# Feedback and Support Discord
+Schoology Plus has a Discord server where you can offer feature suggestions, report bugs, get support, or just talk with other Schoology Plus users.
+[Click here to join!](https://aopell.github.io/SchoologyPlus/discord.html)

 # Contributing
 Pull requests are welcomed!
 If you would like to add a new feature, the best way of doing so is to submit a pull request.
 All pull requests will be considered and reviewed thoroughly.